Accord-Project/bsdd/README1.md

 ### isRequired Property

 `isRequired` specifies whether the Property must be present in an object of the respective Classification.
-Similar to the previous section, most Properties don\'t have such characteristic.
+Similar to the previous section, most Properties don't have such characteristic.
 But maybe here `false` is a suitable default.

 |       | ClassificationProperty | Property |